nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/install-guide.md

     Note that after deployment, by default, anyone can register to your newly deployed GitLab instance.
 This can be configured by logging in as the root GitLab user.

-    Users are advised to determine whether public exposure of the GitLab web interface is needed at all.
-NMaaS' GitLab integration can work even if only public access to the GitLab SSH interface is provided, since repository cloning always relies on SSH as the transport protocol.
+    Users are advised to determine whether public exposure of the GitLab web interface is needed at all. nmaas' GitLab integration can work even if only public access to the GitLab SSH interface is provided, since repository cloning always relies on SSH as the transport protocol.

-To create a GitLab API token that can be used by NMaaS, perform the following steps:
+To create a GitLab API token that can be used by nmaas, perform the following steps:

 - Login to GitLab using the root account;
 - Click on the avatar image in the top right corner and select `Settings`;